 The Fund remains under the direction of trustees elected by UFAWU-Unifor, the Native Brotherhood of B.C. and the Canoe Pass Co-op.

-If you haveretired, are 60 years or older, and you have 10 years of continuous UFAWU membership, you can apply for your Honourary Membership within 1 year of retiring.
+If you have retired, are 60 years or older and have after 10 years of continuous UFAWU membership, you can apply for your Honourary Membership within 1 year of retiring.

 UFAWU-Unifor Honourary Membership Dues are $36 per year.

-One of the Benefits of being an Honourary Member is your eligibility for RETIREMENT BENEFITS from the UNITED FISHERMEN'S BENEFIT FUND.
+One of the Benefits of being an Honourary Tenderman Member is your eligibility for retirement benefits from the United Fishermen’s Benefit Fund.

 A member shall remain eligible for benefits after retirement where:

-a) the member retires at the age of 60 or older from the fishing industry, and
+The member retires at the age of 60 or older from the fishing industry.

-b) been a member of the Fund and eligible for benefits for 10 of the 12 years previous to retirement, and
+Been a member of the Fund and eligible for benefits for 10 of the 12 years previous to retirement.

-d) continues to pay membership dues to the UFAWU-Unifor, the NBBC or the FVOA and the Fund is so notified,
+Continues to pay membership dues to the UFAWU-Unifor, the NBBC or the FVOA and the Fund is so notified.